Windmill logo

 Furnace Install

-• It may also be in the floor.
-Just check if you have any vents in your floor.
+• It may also be on the floor.
+Just check if you have any vents on your floor.

 • If your filter is in the wall or ceiling vent, we recommend turning on your air, grabbing a tissue (preferably clean 😄), and holding it up to your vents.
 The correct return vent will suck up the bag (but of course be blocked by the grate) and that is where your filter might go.
 All other vents are pushing air out towards you.